jggautier/dataverse-scripts/README.md

 - #### combine_tables.py
   This script does a join on CSV files in a given directory.
 - #### split_table.py
   This script splits a given CSV file into many csv files based on the unique values in a given column.
-It's like the opposite of a JOIN.